-If you have ever driven through Germany in May, you may have noticed large fields of bright yellow plants along the Autobahns.
-These are fields of rapeseed blooming, an important crop for Germany.
-Drive through a few weeks later and they are gone.
-Why?
-Because they have set seed and turned brown, ready for harvest.
+If you have ever driven through Germany in May, you may have noticed large fields of bright yellow plants along the Autobahn.
+These fields are rapeseed blooms, an important crop for Germany and many other countries that use the seeds for cooking oil, biodiesel, and other oil-based products like lamp oil and soaps.

-oleifera) plant, specifically the seeds.
-It is a very common crop in Germany with 1,300,000 hectares planted in 2011.
-It has been cultivated and used by humans for thousands of years in India and since the Middle Ages in Europe, mostly for lamp oil, to make soap and later to lubricate engines.
-It was eaten during famine times and during both World War I and World War II, Germany made margarine out of it.
+Rapeseed has been cultivated and used by humans for thousands of years in India and since the Middle Ages in Europe, mostly for lamp oil, to make soap and later to lubricate engines.
+It was eaten during famine times.
+And, during both World War I and World War II, Germany made margarine out of it.